ambr3/Seclusa-Solitaire/README.md

 ---

-Keeps your cards your own.
-Seclusa Solitaire is a **fully offline, open-source Android solitaire collection**.
-It asks for **zero permissions**, makes **no network requests**, and runs entirely on your device.
 No accounts, no ads, no tracking — just privacy-first card games.

+---
+> 🗓️ **Maintenance note:** Updates are conservative and typically yearly, to match new Android SDK releases.
 ---
 ## ✨ Features

 ### 🃏 Games